Frequently Asked Questions

 Q - Where did the cravat originate?

-A - The cravat originated in the 1630s where Croatian mercenaries, enlisted by the French, wore knotted cloths around their necks.
+A - The cravat originated in the 1630s when Croatian mercenaries, enlisted by the French, wore knotted cloths around their necks.
 The soldiers would wear cravats made from linen, whereas the officers would wear cravats made from fine silk.

 Q - How should I wear an ascot tie or day cravat?